 Clean Master and similar apps often require a lot of battery power, and their in-app advertising has the potential to take a chunk out of your monthly data allowance.
 Remove such apps at your earliest convenience.

-3. So-called antivirus apps
+3. So-called antivirus apps are unnecessary for most

 Your Android device and the Play Store can already do everything that antivirus apps can.
 For theft protection, Android Device Manager works securely without an additional app.
 And whether an app is actually hiding malware, Google checks with the Play Store automatically.